Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Introduction

-Despite these efforts, the existence of FFLO state in two-dimensional (2D) $d$-wave AM Fermi gas with $s$-wave pairing remains debated.
-Using a continuum model, Soto-Garrido and co-workers \citep{Soto-Garrido2014} reported the absence of FFLO state in a 2D $d_{x^{2}-y^{2}}$-wave AM Fermi gas.
-This conclusion is corroborated by Feiguin \textit{et al.} \citep{Feiguin2009} and Chakraborty \textit{et al.} \citep{Chakraborty2024-1} through a square lattice model.
-Nevertheless, more recent studies challenge this result.
-Investigating a similar lattice model to that of Chakraborty \textit{et al.} \citep{Chakraborty2024-1}, Hong and co-workers \citep{Hong2025} found that FFLO state does emerge under purely $s$-wave pairing.
-Subsequently, Hu and co-workers \citep{Hu2025-1} conducted a numerical calculation on the continuum model close to Soto-Garrido \textit{et al.} \citep{Soto-Garrido2014} and confirmed the existence of FFLO state, aligning with the findings of Hong \textit{et al.} \citep{Hong2025}.
-These conflicting reports raise a fundamental question: can 2D $d$-wave AM Fermi gas supports the FFLO state driven solely by $s$-wave pairing?
+Despite these efforts, the existence of a FFLO state in a two-dimensional (2D) $d$-wave AM Fermi gas with purely $s$-wave pairing remains controversial.
+Numerical simulations on a 2D square lattice by Feiguin \textit{et al.} \citep{Feiguin2009}, Gukelberger \textit{et al.} \citep{Gukelberger2014}, and Chakraborty \textit{et al.} \citep{Chakraborty2024-1} reported no evidence of a FFLO state within the parameter regimes explored.
+This absence was further supported by the analytical analysis of the corresponding continuum model according to Soto-Garrido \textit{et al.} \citep{Soto-Garrido2014}.
+However, more recent studies challenge this conclusion.
+Using a lattice model closely related to that of Chakraborty \textit{et al.} \citep{Chakraborty2024-1}, Hong \textit{et al.} \citep{Hong2025} found that a FFLO state does emerge under purely $s$-wave pairing.
+Consistent with this, Hu \textit{et al.} \citep{Hu2025-1} conducted a numerical calculation of the continuum model close to that of Soto-Garrido \textit{et al.} \citep{Soto-Garrido2014} and confirmed the presence of a FFLO state.
+These conflicting results raise a fundamental question: \textit{Can a 2D $d$-wave AM Fermi gas support a FFLO state driven solely by $s$-wave pairing?}